In this Guide

 Below the base with legs of the Phrozen Cure V2 is the power supply, which is fixed with a metal bracket.

-The platform is rotated by a small motor located in the center.
+The platform is rotated by a small motor located at the center.
 The LEDs have simple connectors that make them easy to replace when needed.

 Inside the UV camera, LEDs are located on the sides and top.
 This ensures an even distribution of light on all sides of the model.